thecartercenter/nemo/docs/production-setup.md

 Similarly, read the comments in the file and enter sensible values for the settings.

-Entering a functioning email server is important as ELMO relies on email to send broadcasts, and registration info, and password reset requests.
-Once you have ELMO running, you can test your email setup by creating a new user for yourself and delivering the login instructions via email or by using the password reset feature.
+Entering a functioning email server is important as NEMO relies on email to send broadcasts, and registration info, and password reset requests.
+Once you have NEMO running, you can test your email setup by creating a new user for yourself and delivering the login instructions via email or by using the password reset feature.

 ### Prepare the App